 In each of Navios Logistics' businesses, a significant part of its revenues is derived from a small number of customers.
-For the three month period ended March 31, 2013, two customers, Vale and Petrobras, accounted for 14.6% and 14.1% of its revenues, respectively.
+For the six month period ended June 30, 2013, two customers, Vale and Petropar, accounted for 15.9% and 10.4% of its revenues, respectively.
 For the year ended December 31, 2012, Navios Logistics' three largest customers, Vale, Repsol S.A. ("YPF") and Axion Energy (formerly known as Esso), accounted for 18.5%, 11.5% and 11.5% of its revenues, respectively and Navios Logistics' five largest customers accounted for approximately 56.4% of revenues.
-For the year ended December 31, 2011, Navios Logistics' three largest customers, Petrobras, Petropar and Axion Energy, accounted for 18.1%, 10.2% and 10% of its revenues, respectively, and Navios Logistics' five largest customers accounted for approximately 55.1% of its revenues.
+For the year ended December 31, 2011, Navios Logistics' three largest customers, Petrobras, Petropar and Axion Energy, accounted for 18.1%, 10.2% and 10% of its revenues, respectively, and Navios Logistics' five largest customers accounted for its revenues.
 During the year ended December 31, 2010, one customer, Petrobras, accounted for 17.5% of Navios Logistics' revenues, and its five largest customers accounted for approximately 50% of its revenues.
 In addition, some of Navios Logistics' customers, including many of its most significant customers, operate their own vessels and/or barges.
 These customers may decide to cease or reduce the use of its services for various reasons, including employment of their own vessels.
 The loss of any of its significant customers could materially adversely affect its results of operations.